zkat/chillax/README.md

 # Introduction

-Chillax is a [CouchDB](http://couchdb.apache.org) abstraction layer for Common Lisp licensed under the MIT license.
-The original author of chillax is [Josh Marchán](http://github.com/sykopomp);
+Chillax is a [CouchDB](http://couchdb.apache.org) abstraction layer for Common Lisp.
-[Ian McEwen](http://github.com/ianmcorvidae) subsequently worked on CLOS bindings, since the original version was written for [Sheeple](http://github.com/sykopomp/sheeple).

-Chillax also includes a CouchDB view server, which can be made with make-chillax-server.lisp.
-Currently supported by make-chillax-server.lisp are sbcl and ccl.
+Chillax also includes a CouchDB view server, which can be used to write CouchDB views in full, native Common Lisp.

 Chillax includes several systems: